 Keep the soil moist until germination.

 Rostrata Yucca Pest or Disease Problems

 An easy way to steer clear of red spiders is to spray the leaves with water in dry weather and clean the dust on the leaves.

 Other than that, these plants are fairly sturdy.

 Suggested Use For Blue Beaked Yucca

-Yucca rostrata has beautiful foliage and bears lovely flowers.
+Yucca rostrata has beautiful foliage and bears lovely clusters of white flowers.

-It is an ornamental plant that grows in bed, borders, and around patios.
+It is an ornamental plant that grows in bed, borders, and around patios in full sun.

 They also do well in containers.
 It is common to see these garden plants in the city and courtyards.

 They can also make a good addition to rock and Mediterranean gardens.